reddylee/learnGit/README.md

 # learnGit
-Tutorial to learn Git and Github
+Tutorial to learn Git and Github.

+Are git and github hard to learn?